-But in Channel 4’s latest three-part documentary, former special forces sergeant Jason Fox, star of SAS: Who Dares Wins, delves deep into the shadowy world of Mexico’s most infamous real-life cartels.
+Channel 4 first aired the three-part documentary in 2018, but it’s being rereleased in 2020.
+It follows former special forces sergeant Jason Fox, star of SAS: Who Dares Wins, delves deep into the shadowy world of Latin America’s most infamous real-life cartels.

 Here’s everything you need to know about Meet the Drug Lords: Inside the Real Narcos.

 When is Meet the Drug Lords: Inside the Real Narcos on TV?

 The second episode of the three-part series will air on Monday 27th January at 11pm on Channel 4.

 Ex-marine Jason “Foxy” Fox, 42, is probably best known for starring alongside Ant Middleton on Channel 4’s SAS: Who Dares Wins, in which a team of former special forces officers oversee ordinary civilians attempting to complete the SAS selection process.

 During his career in the Special Forces, Fox hunted down drug lords – but Meet the Drug Lords sees an unarmed Fox meet members of the Sinaloa cartel, attempting to understand the inner-workings behind their billion-dollar operation.

 What is Meet the Drug Lords: Inside the Real Narcos about?